arron-speake-bluefruit/bootloader-and-updater/readme.md

 A single CMake build directory is unable to handle multiple compiler toolchains at once, so the test project is contained inside its own CMake project with its own build directory.

-To build and run tests, do `./test.sh`.
+To build and run tests, do `./x.sh test`.
 Passing the `--no-run` flag will only perform the build step.